 One of your plans looks almost perfect for us, except for one small area.
 May we make some changes?

 Yes.
-Most customers find that our plans are very close to their needs, but wish to make some minor plan changes.
-We are happy to make small changes under our design agreement.
-We can make changes that are more involved under our custom design services agreement.
+Most customers find that our plans are close to their needs, but wish to make some minor plan changes.
+We are happy to make such changes under our design agreement.

 Can staircases be incorporated into a FabCab?